Osen761/LearnSage/readme.md

 # LearnSage: An AI Learning Assistant

 LearnSage is a personalized learning platform that provides interactive educational experiences tailored to your unique learning style.
 Whether you're a student, a professional, or a lifelong learner, LearnSage is here to support your journey.
+And It is alive [here](learnsage.streamlit.app)
+#### It may not be alive sometimes since i am using my own api and they are paid for and i cant manage all the costs.

 ## Features